Vickie Paladino: 2018 State Senate election

+New York City Council

-In 2021, Paladino narrowly defeated Democratic former State Senator Tony Avella to win election to the New York City Council.
+In 2021, Paladino ran as a Republican for City Council District 19 and narrowly defeated Democratic former State Senator Tony Avella to win election to the New York City Council, 47% to 45%.
 Her predecessor, Democrat Paul Vallone, was term-limited.

-Paladino represents New York City's 19th City Council district, a northeast Queens district that includes College Point, Whitestone, Bayside, Douglaston, Little Neck, and parts of Flushing.
+District 19 represents northeast Queens and includes College Point, Whitestone, Bayside, Douglaston, Little Neck, and parts of Flushing.

 On her first day at work as a member of the City Council, Paladino declined to provide proof that she had been vaccinated against COVID-19.
-After Paladino said, "'I don’t need to show you my papers...
-This is not Nazi Germany'", she was not allowed to enter the Council chamber.
+She said, "I don't need to show you my papers...
+This is not Nazi Germany".
+Paladino was not allowed to enter the Council chamber at that time.
 Her statement was widely condemned for allegedly trivializing the Holocaust; she later apologized for it.
 Paladino later participated in City Council proceedings online.
 She was eventually granted a religious exemption from the vaccine mandate and was allowed to enter the Council chamber.

-A 2022 video of Paladino confronting an alleged squatter house resident went viral.
-The video depicts Paladino telling a man that his house is "'a disgrace'"; an exchange of profanities follows.
-Paladino then adds, "'You got an eviction notice... you’d better make sure you get out because we won’t have these goings-on in this neighborhood'".
-Paladino then asks the man if he is dealing drugs out of the house and what he is smoking; he responds, "'Weed'", and proceeds to blow marijuana smoke at her.
-In 2025, City & State noted the following regarding Paladino and her 2022 squatter confrontation: Months after his loss to her, Democratic former state Sen. Tony Avella said, "It may be necessary to create an unofficial government in exile in order to show the rest of the city [Paladino] does not properly represent Northeast Queens."

-That’s the thing, though: She does represent Northeast Queens.
-Everything about the alleged squatter video – Paladino's nerve, her husky voice and her intolerance of the appearance of the man’s house and his blasé attitude – is just so Northeast Queens...

-Paladino was re-elected to the City Council in 2023, defeating Avella by a wide margin in a rematch.
+In 2023, Paladino won re-election, defeating Avella in a rematch, 60% to 39%.

-Paladino has a son, Thomas Paladino Jr., who has worked as her spokesperson.
-In 2023, Paladino faced criticism when a vehicle allegedly owned by Thomas was parked in her driveway with an allegedly fraudulent license plate.
-Paladino had sponsored a bill to address the use of fake temporary plates on vehicles.

-On February 7, 2025, Paladino was appointed minority whip of the New York City Council.
+In February 2025, Paladino was appointed minority whip of the New York City Council.

-On November 4, 2025, Paladino defeated Democrat Ben Chou and was re-elected.
+In 2025, Paladino won re-election, defeating Democrat Ben Chou, 57% to 43%.

+In 2026, Paladino called for mayor Mamdani skip the 25th memorial for the September 11 attacks.

+Political positions

-Paladino is known for her opposition to pro-Palestinian protests during the Gaza War, squatter houses, COVID-19 vaccine mandates, and congestion pricing; her support for law enforcement, small businesses, and Donald Trump; her controversial social media presence; and her outspoken personality.
+Paladino is a conservative Republican.
+Paladino is known for her controversial social media presence and her brash personality.
+She is known for her opposition to pro-Palestinian protests during the Gaza War, squatter houses, COVID-19 vaccine mandates, and congestion pricing.
+She is a supporter of law enforcement, small businesses, and Donald Trump.

+Paladino opposed the construction of a casino near Citi Field in Queens.
+Paladino supports a delay on NYC's reduction requirements for greenhouse gases.
+Paladino supports legislation to waive fees for gun permits.